tensorage/tensorage/README.md

 ## 4.1 Subnet Registration Module

 - **Hotkey Registration**: The subnet registration module is responsible for registering the subnet's hotkey on the Bittensor chain.
-This is done by calling the `recycle_register` function in the `bittensor s` package.
+This is done by using the `btcli s register` command in the `bittensor` package.

 - **Subnet Registration**: The subnet registration module is also responsible for registering the subnet on the Bittensor chain.
-This is done by calling the `create` function in the `bittensor s` package.
+This is done by using the `btcli s create` command in the `bittensor` package.

 ## 4.2 Mining Module
 The miner (`neurons/miner.py`) is responsible for serving data to the network.
 It does this by partitioning a portion of the user's hard drive and filling it with data.
 The size of the partition is determined by the `threshold` parameter, which represents the proportion of available space that should be used to store data.
 The miner also periodically reallocates its database based on the available memory and the network state.
 The miner is also responsible for generating proofs of storage and submitting them to validators.
 The miner is rewarded for its contribution to the network by earning TAO from network emissions.